Ananastjaa/MathGame/README.md

 4. Open the unzipped folder.

-5. Run the "Math Game" file to start playing the game.
+5. In folder Game_1.1.0 run the "Math Game" file to start playing the game.

 ## Gameplay